Retaining More Profitable Customers

 How many times did you have poor service but did not complain and just never returned to support that business?
 It's probably the same for many others.
 For most companies, only 10% of complaints are very articulated by customers.
 The other 90 percent manifest themselves in many negative ways: late payment, unpaid invoices, lack of courtesy to your service department or worse yet, negative word of mouth.
 With the Internet, an unhappy customer can now reach thousands of your would-be customers, fast.

 Action step: Review all the touch points a customer has into your company.
 Brainstorm with staff on how to turn each customer touch point into an opportunity to capture customer complaints and other feedback.
 Educate your staff for keywords to listen for and tonal changes in a person's voice and develop a plan of action.
 Capture feedback from satisfaction surveys as they can begin to detect downward trends before unarticulated complaints occur.
-Use the customer service/support capabilities of Infor CRM (Saleslogix) tickets system to capture, categorize, investigate and resolve.
+Use the customer service/support capabilities of bpm'online cases or Infor CRM (Saleslogix) tickets system to capture, categorize, investigate and resolve.

 3. Serve first - sell second.